koka-lang/madoko/support/madoko-local/readme.md

 Arguments:

-\/`[mount-directory`]
-  : If not given on the command line the last specified
-    directory is used; if this is the first run the current working directory is used.
+* [`[mount-directory`]]
   The server only provides access to files and subdirectories in this directory but not outside of it.
+If blank, the last specified directory is used; if this is the first run the current working directory is used.

 Options:

-\/`-h` &ensp; `--help`
+* [`-h` &ensp; `--help`]
-  : Show help on the command line options.
+  Show help on the command line options.
-\/`--launch`
+* [`-v` &ensp; `--version`]
+  Show the current version of the program.
+* [`-l` &ensp; `--launch`]
-  : After starting the server, launch the default browser
-    at the correct localhost address.
+  After starting the server, launch the default browser at the correct localhost address.
-\/`--verbose`
+* [`--verbose`]
-  : Emit more tracing messages.
+  Emit more tracing messages.
-\/`--secret [secret]`
+* [`--secret [secret]`]
-  : If no secret is provided, a new random secret is
+  If no secret is provided, a new random secret is generated.
-    generated.
 Otherwise, the provided secret is used.
   A secret is usually stored in the configuration file such that you have a stable url for Madoko.
-Using the `--secret` flag you can regenerate the secret every once in a while.
+Using the `--secret` flag you can generate a new secret every once in a while.
-\/`--homedir <dir>`
+* [`--homedir <dir>`]
-  : Specify the user home directory.
-In this directory
-    `madoko-local` will create a `.madoko` directory
-    that contains a log file and the local configuration file (`config.json`).
+  Specify the user home directory.
+In this directory `madoko-local` will create a `.madoko` directory that contains a log file and the local configuration file (`config.json`).
-\/`--origin <url>`
+* [`--origin <url>`]
-  : Instead of serving `https://www.madoko.net` use the
+  Instead of serving `https://www.madoko.net` use the specified `url`.
-    specified `url`.
 Only specify trusted websites here since that website can obtain local disk access!
-\/`--port <n>`
+* [`--port <n>`]
-  : Use the specified port to serve `madoko-local`.
+  Use the specified port to serve `madoko-local`.
   This can be useful if you have other servers running that already use port 80.

 `madoko-local` stores the last generated secret and last used mount-directory in the local configuration file at `$HOME/.madoko/config.json`.

+# Future extensions

+In the future `madoko-local` will be extended to also allow running your own local LaTeX installation.

 # Security

 The server is designed with multiple security layers:

 * The server only listens on the localhost itself and does not accept outside connections.
+All files are only sent and received inside the localhost (and even the `madoko.net` server cannot connect directly to `madoko-local`).
-* The Javascript API only accepts messages from the embedded frame and specified origin (`https://www.madoko.net`).
+* The JavaScript API only accepts messages from the embedded frame and specified origin (`https://www.madoko.net`).
-* The above is already enough if using a secure browser that prevents cross-site requests, but as an extra security feature, the server is started with a particular secret and only accepts requests that match the secret.
+* The above is already enough if using a secure browser that prevents cross-site requests, but as an extra security layer, the server is started with a particular secret and only accepts requests that match the secret.
-* The server only gives access to files under the specified mount directory.
+* The server only gives access to files and directories under the specified mount directory.

-# Future extensions

-In the future `madoko-local` will be extended to also allow running your own local LaTeX installation.

 [Madoko.net]: https://www.madoko.net  "Madoko"
 [Node.js]: http://nodejs.org "Node.JS"